rehanvipin/work/content/docs/angular/routing.md

 You can pass parameters in a route path, like so: `path: 'warehouse/:id'` where "id" is the parameter.
 To access it within your component code you should:
 * Add `ActivatedRoute` as a dependency to your component
 * Access the parameter via the dependency object, like so: `route.snapshot.params["id"]`

-* It is also recommended to setup a callback function with each param so that when navigating from that component to itself, the content is updated properly.
-This can be done like so:
+Angular does not reload a component when only the parameters change.
+This can cause issues while navigating from a component to itself.
+A better idea to subscribe to the params like so:
 ```ts
 route.params.forEach((param: Param) => {
     // logic for updating content